Confession: I used to hate planning.

-Not only that, but we see God as planner through detailed instructions he would give people like Moses, Joshua, David, Jesus and others.
+God gave detailed instructions to Moses, Joshua, David, Jesus and others.

-And here’s an easy one, even if you’re still not convinced that God is a planner; do we not believe that God has a plan for our lives?
+And even if you’re still not convinced that God is a planner; do we not believe that God has a plan for our lives?

-Not only is God a planner, but there are plenty of examples of people in the bible with plans, by which many came from listening to the voice of God.
+Not only is God a planner, but there are plenty of examples of people in the Bible of people creating God-inspired plans.